Your BMI is 37

 If your BMI is 37, you are considered obese.
 In order to lead a much healthier life, you should lose weight.
 In order to lose weight, you need to change the way you live, especially the way you eat and move.
 A BMI of 37 does not necessarily require weight loss procedures but it is a good option.
 Especially if you are affected by life-threatening health conditions related to obesity, the following are options that might be worth considering.

 Each person’s body is unique and may have different caloric needs.
 When your body’s caloric balance status is in caloric excess, it means that you are eating more calories than your body is using and you will store these excess calories as fat.
-Besides diet and behavior, the environment and genetic factors may also have a significant effect in causing people to be overweight or obese.
+Besides diet and behavior, environmental and genetic factors may also have a significant effect in causing people to be overweight or obese.
 It is important to understand the risks you are facing if you do not take any measures to lose weight.

 Overweight and obese individuals are at increased risk for many diseases and health conditions, including the following:

-If you are seriously overweight, have tried dieting and exercise but you fail to lose weight, weight loss surgery is a viable option to consider.
+If you are seriously overweight, have tried dieting and exercise but fail to lose weight, weight loss surgery is a viable option to consider.
 If your weight is impacting the quality of your life, bariatric surgery can help you regain control of your life and improve your health.

-Lap Band Procedure For a BMI 37
+Lap Band Procedure for a BMI 37

-The lap band procedure is recommended for BMI over 35, it can also be done for obese patients whose BMI is between lower than 35.
+The lap band procedure is recommended for BMI over 35, it can also be done for obese patients whose BMI is lower than 35.
 This surgically implanted device helps adults lose considerable weight by limiting the stomach’s capacity, thus giving the patient the feeling of being full.
-Placed around the upper part of the stomach during a minimally invasive surgical procedure, the lap band creates a small stomach pouch that can hold only a small amount of food.
+If you require a weight loss surgery procedure there’s no need to worry about the expenses, most of them will be covered by insurance, just check the terms of your insurance policy.

 The narrowed opening between the stomach pouch and the rest of the stomach can be adjusted by inflating (adding saline fluid) or deflating the band (removing saline fluid).
 For obese patients who have failed to lose weight through non-surgical methods, the lap band is a recommended surgical option.
-The weight loss surgery costs can vary from $7,000 to $23,000 based on the type of procedure you require.More About The Lap Band Procedure »

-Gastric Bypass Procedure For a BMI 37
+Gastric Bypass Procedure for a BMI 37

 Gastric bypass helps you lose weight by changing how your stomach and small intestine handle the food you eat.
 It is performed in 2 steps: making your stomach smaller by dividing it into a smaller upper section and a larger bottom section, and the bypass.
 Doctors often use the BMI and health conditions, such as type 2 diabetes and high blood pressure to determine who is a candidate for weight loss surgery.

 Gastric bypass is done for patients who have a BMI over 40, but can also be recommended for obese patients with a BMI of 35.
-You may lose half or more of your extra weight in the first 2 years and most people lose about 10-20 pounds each month in the first year after surgery.More About The Gastric Bypass Procedure »
+You may lose half or more of your extra weight in the first 2 years and most people lose about 10-20 pounds each month in the first year after surgery.

-Gastric Sleeve Procedure For a BMI 37
+Gastric Sleeve Procedure for a BMI 37

 Gastric sleeve surgery, or sleeve gastrectomy, is a restrictive bariatric operation designed to make the stomach smaller, in order to help obese people lose weight and regain control of their life.
 Lifelong changes need to be done after this procedure in order to maintain your weight.
-If your BMI is between 30 and 40, you may be a candidate for the gastric sleeve surgery.
+If your BMI is between 30 and 40, you may be a candidate for gastric sleeve surgery.

 During this procedure, more than half of your stomach is removed, leaving only a thin vertical sleeve about the size of a banana.
 This is not a reversible procedure!
 Your doctor will give you specific instructions before and after the surgery.
-Even if you had surgery, you will still need to have a healthy diet and get regular exercise, in order to reach your weight goal and avoid regaining weight.More About The Gastric Sleeve Procedure »
+Even if you had surgery, you will still need to have a healthy diet and get regular exercise, in order to reach your weight goal and avoid regaining weight.